 Keshia Morris, talks about the importance of the Census, the reason the Trump administration was trying to add this question and, Common Cause, fight for a fair democracy.

-Before we could get to what God has done in Keshia’s life as far as her chosen, career with purpose, She chose me to be her mother.
+Before we could get to what God has done in Keshia’s life as far as her chosen, career, with purpose.
+She chose me to be her mother.
 I knew from the moment she was conceived that she was born to do great things.
 She was conceived on my honeymoon and was born 9 months later on my 30th birthday.
-So even without being conscious I knew that she was born with, purpose.
+So even without being conscious I knew that she was born with a, life purpose.

 Again without being yet conscious; but understanding the principle of generational increase, I started my journey to becoming an American Citizen.
 I believed that there were more opportunities for my children here in the USA.